 It cannot be stated with certainty which of the three figures is the most reliable.
 Experts, however, suspect that the figures of the AZR are too high.
 The reason: the AZR was most recently “adjusted” in 2004, i.e. reconciled with the data of the regional foreigners’ registration offices.
 Back then, the number of “foreigners” had to be corrected downwards quite substantially.
 Nor has a reconciliation of the AZR with the 2011 census been possible as yet – for “technical and legal reasons”, as the Federal Statistical Office explains.

-In 2016, there were around 18.6 million people with what is called a migration backgroundPersons with a migrant background are those who have immigrated to today’s territory of the Federal Republic of Germany after 1949 and all foreigners born in Germany as well as all people born as Germans in Germany with at least one parent who has immigrated or one parent born as a foreigner in Germany.
-Source: German Federal Statistical Office: Statistical Yearbook living in Germany (8.5 per cent more than in 2015) – this corresponds to 22.5 per cent of the total population.
+In 2017, there were around 19.3 million people with what is called a migration backgroundPersons with a migrant background are those who have immigrated to today’s territory of the Federal Republic of Germany after 1949 and all foreigners born in Germany as well as all people born as Germans in Germany with at least one parent who has immigrated or one parent born as a foreigner in Germany.
+Source: German Federal Statistical Office: Statistical Yearbook. living in Germany (4.4 per cent more than in 2016) – this corresponds to 23.6 per cent of the total population.

-- 6.6 per cent from the Russian Federation.SourceGerman Federal Statistical Office (2017): Findings of the Central Register of Foreign Nationals 2016 Fachserie 1 Reihe 2 p.
+- 7 per cent from the Russian Federation (around 1.4 million).SourceGerman Federal Statistical Office (2018): Findings of the Central Register of Foreign Nationals 2017 Fachserie 1 Reihe 2 p.
 8

 Since the early post-war years, they have enjoyed special protection in the Federal Republic of Germany.
 In 1953, the German federal government under Konrad Adenauer offered them an opportunity under the Federal Expellee Act to immigrate together with their families, and here to enjoy full civil rights, to which they are entitled under the German ConstitutionArticle 116.
 Besides the late repatriates from Russia, the most late repatriates following the collapse of the Soviet Union came from the Republic of Kazakhstan (575,000), where the Stalinist regime had banished the “Russian-Germans” during the wartime years.SourceGerman Federal Office for Migration and Refugees (2013): (Late) Repatriates in Germany, p.
 38

-People with migration links to Turkey, according to the Micro-Census, with around 2.8 million constituted the second-largest grouping of “migration-backgrounders” in Germany in 2016.
-Somewhat more than half of them (1.47 million) were born in Germany.SourceGerman Federal Statistical Office (2017): Findings of the Central Register of Foreign Nationals 2016 Fachserie 1 Reihe 2 p.
-63 and 67
+People with migration links to Turkey, according to the Micro-Census, with around 2.8 million constituted the second-largest grouping of “migration-backgrounders” in Germany in 2017.
+Somewhat more than half of them (1.5 million) were born in Germany.SourceGerman Federal Statistical Office (2018): Findings of the Central Register of Foreign Nationals 2017 Fachserie 1 Reihe 2 p.
+61

 What nationality do they have?